bakku/easyalert/README.md

 The easiest way to work on easyalert is by using docker.

-1. Run `docker-compose build` to download all necessary images and to build the app image
-2. Run `docker-compose up -d db` to start a database container
-3. Run `docker-compose run app gom init` to initialize the migration table
+Run `make init` to initialize you local docker environment.
+Afterwards you can run `docker-compose up` to start the application.
-4. Run `docker-compose run app gom migrate` to migrate the database

-Now you can run:
+### Compiling

-`docker-compose up` to start the application.
-After changing something you can stop the container, run `docker-compose run app make` and start the container again with `docker-compose up`.
+After code changes you can stop the container and execute `make build` to build the executable in docker.
+Afterwards you can start the application again using `docker-compose up`.

 ### Running tests

 You can run tests by executing `docker-compose run app go test ./...`.
 You should have the database set up as instructed previously.

+### Applying migrations

+Easyalert is using [gom](https://github.com/bakku/gom) for migrations.
+To apply the latest migrations locally you can run `make migrate`.